 Are you looking for a new investment platform and want to diversify your asset classes?
-You might consider investing in farmland.
+Consider farmland investing.

-FarmTogether and AcreTrader are two crowdfunding platforms that make investing in farmland more accessible.
-This diversified agrigultural investment is ideal if you live in an urban area or don’t have the hundreds of thousands of dollars it typically takes to invest in farmland.
+Acretrader and FarmTogether are two crowdfunding platforms that make investing in farmland more accessible.
+The diversified agricultural investment is ideal if you live in an urban area or don’t have the hundreds of thousands of dollars it typically takes to invest in farmland.

 - Is Farmland a Good Investment?